 His last name features a pure ü and a pure oo sound next to each other.
 The French u sound, that I often write ü for people who might be familiar with German, is pronounced by saying ee while one’s mouth is in an o shape.
 Try it, it’s fun.
 The final consonant (t here), as often in French, is not pronounced.
 It’s just to score higher at Scrabble.

 Here’s a video of the Amstel Quartet playing Dufourt’s Saxophone Quartet (1993)… I just love saxophone quartets, don’t you?

 Was it useful?
 Any other composer’s/piece’s name you’d like to see featured?
-Post a comment or find me on twitter: @tonalfreak.
+Find us on twitter: @tonalfreak.